-Subject Co-ordinators: Mrs Horrocks
+Subject Co-ordinator: Mrs Horrocks

 Primarily the purpose of Religious Education, in the Catholic School, is to make Christ known and to assist parents in their role as primary educators of their children.
 Through Religious Education we aim to make the person of Jesus Christ known and loved, and to place Him and the teachings of the Church at the centre of school life.
 Children are encouraged to contribute to the Catholic life of the school and to have a good understanding of the school mission.

-Religious Education is ‘not one subject among many but the foundation of the entire educational process’ - Bishops’ Conference of England and Wales Religious Education in Catholic Schools, 2000, n.4 It is about forming the human person and equipping him or her to live life to the full.
+Religious Education is ‘not one subject among many but the foundation of the entire educational process’ - Bishops’ Conference of England and Wales Religious Education in Catholic Schools, 2000, n.4.
+It is about forming the human person and equipping him or her to live life to the full.

 We aim to help children to develop their religious literacy, knowledge, understanding and skills as well as their spiritual and moral competence.
-We aim to help them engage with the deeper questions of human existence, of God, of life and of death.
+We aim to challenge them to engage with the deeper questions of human existence, of God, of life and of death.
 Children learn about the seven Sacraments which celebrate special events in the life of Catholics: Baptism, Confirmation, Eucharist, Reconciliation, Anointing of the Sick, Marriage and Holy Orders.
-Children are given opportunities to plan and lead Collective Worship and to respond in Masses, Assemblies and prayer with a deepening understanding.
+Children are given opportunities to plan and lead Collective Worship and to respond in Masses, Collective Worship and prayer with a deepening understanding.
 We aim to teach children to respect people of other religions through learning about Judaism and Islam.
 The Church teaches that we are called to listen in dialogue, be ready to learn from those of other faiths and to reflect positively on them.
 We teach them the value of living in relationship to those around them, in school, in their parishes, in their local communities and in the wider world.

 We use the Come and See Programme, with a wide range of other resources to achieve these aims.
 Teachers plan a variety of experiences so that children are able to achieve, enjoy their learning in lessons and take it with them into their lives.